Data brokers and privacy laws

 The Data Group, LLC & Infillion, Inc. – California Data Broker Registry Enforcement (2024)

-• The California Privacy Protection Agency (CPPA) settled actions against these brokers for failing to register under California’s Data Broker Registry (required under California law).
+• The California Privacy Protection Agency (CPPA) acted against these brokers.
+They failed to register under California’s Data Broker Registry, which the law requires.
 For example, Infillion paid ~$54,200 in a settlement for late registration.
 CPPA

 Kochava, Inc. – FTC Lawsuit Over Location Data (2022)